tapis-project/camera-traps/releases/README.md

 1. cd latest
 2. docker-compose up

 There should be no errors as the application processes each sample image.
 The *image_generating_plugin* container will exit when all images are read from the configured input directory.
-The output images and scores will be in the release's *images_dir*.
+The output images and scores will be in the release's *images_dir* (pre 0.3.2)
+*images_output_dir* (0.3.2 onward).

 To shutdown the application, issue this command from another terminal: